Travel to another country. Broaden your knowledge. Learn to adapt to different environments and situations. Improve your language skills.

 There are countless benefits to doing an international exchange.

 See the list of institutions where you can study as part of your Environment degree.

 Short-term summer programs are denoted by "summer" under the term column in the list of institutions.
 Summer programs are shorter in duration and usually focus on language and culture.
 A maximum of 1.5 units can be transferred back to Waterloo which may count as elective credit towards your degree requirements.
 An overall cumulative average of 70% is required to participate in a short-term summer program.

-For more information regarding outgoing exchanges, visit the Waterloo International website.
+For more information regarding outgoing exchanges, visit the Student Success Office website.